Care for kids with broken bones

 - Go to the ER

-If your child’s injury seems bad (severe pain, bleeding or bone bent the wrong way), go straight to Children's Hospital's ER.
+If your child’s injury seems bad (severe pain, bleeding or bone bent the wrong way), go straight to our Emergency Room.
 An orthopedic specialist always is on call.
 If there is severe bleeding or your child is experiencing other symptoms, call 911.